Last Updated on Samuel Franklinby

 - Twilight Perion – Maple Guide

 Another location in the Gate of Future that takes players to Perion this time around and a place you’ll visit regularly all the way up to level 200 and sometimes beyond.
-While originally available in the level 180 bubble of the Maple Guide I would not bother coming here before 190.
+While originally available in the level 180 bubble of the Maple Guide I would not recommend coming here before level 190.
 Either follow the quest lines here or focus solely on training at the maps listed below for faster leveling.

 - Haven – Maple Guide

 The Haven Maple Guide option is unlocked at level 190 but to be clear this should be avoided until you are in your early 200s and even level 210.
-It is included here though as the introductory quest can provide around 50% experience of an entire level and requires players to only perform some basic actions.
+It is included here though as the introductory quest can provide around 50% experience required for an entire level and requires players to only perform some basic actions.
 For this reason it’s popular for players to reach level 199 and 50% before completing this quest for the final push to 200.

 - Swollen Stump – Twilight Period: Deserted Southern Ridge (Gate of Future)

 If you can fight the stumps effectively this is a surprisingly effective map for its size as the mob destiny is top tier.
 For optimal training stay on the top three of the four platforms and use the hidden map portal on the left rocky mountain to move up while jumping down the ledges.
 Desolate Hills can be an alternative map with less platforms although a wider spawn area.
-Depending on your characters strength you might be staying at one of these all the way until level 200.
+Depending on your character damage strength you might be staying at one of these all the way until level 200.

 - Sinister Rocky Mask – Twilight Period: Forsaken Excavation Site 2 (Gate of Future)

 One of the most popular maps in all of this MapleStory training guide and commonly referred to in the community as FES2.
-Like most of the strong experience maps this features three platforms of high spawn and a hidden portal towards the bottom right to take you to the top left of the map as required.
+Like most of the strong experience maps this features three platforms of high spawn and a hidden portal towards the bottom right to take you to the top left of the map.
 Given its popularity it can be difficult to obtain a high burning map so sometimes Deserted Southern Ridge at higher burning levels can actually be faster.